Head Coach • Sixth Year • UC Riverside '77

 In 2011 Jackson landed on the All-Great West first team for the fourth time as Cal Poly finished 4-1 at home once again en route to a 6-5 campaign.
 Jackson also earned numerous All-American honors, played in the Senior Bowl and participated in the NFL Scouting Combine.

-In posting a winning record for the eighth time in the last nine years, Cal Poly captured its fourth Great West title, put together a midseason four-game winning streak and won three straight home games after trailing at halftime.
+Cal Poly posted a winning record for the eighth time in nine years.
+The Mustangs captured their fourth Great West title, put together a midseason four-game winning streak and won three straight home games after trailing at halftime.

 The Mustangs finished sixth in the nation in rushing offense, No. 16 in punt returns and No. 27 in scoring offense.
 Cal Poly was No. 1 in the nation in interceptions thrown with one and No. 28 in rushing defense.